agentolek/Register-Simulator/README.md

 Also, I should have been using type hints to begin with, not have added them at the end.
 They're pretty useful.

+P.S. my reasons for some of the design choices I made are in project_docs/dlaczego_tak.txt

 ## Authors and acknowledgment
 Created entirely by Aleksander Nowak.
 I would like to thank: